Police: 4 teens under 14 broke into Statehouse, caused over $17K in damage - NewsBreak

 The teens were also said to have damaged miniature national flags and state flags which were on display on the desktops of the Indiana State Representatives’ assigned desk space inside the House Chambers.

-In total, police estimate the damage was in excess of $17,000.Package thieves strike Carmel; police ask for help identifying them
+In total, police estimate the damage was in excess of $17,000.Police look to identify generator thieves

 Police have requested all four teenagers be charged with the following charges: institutional criminal mischief, criminal trespass, theft and resisting arrest.